Nlea/camunda-cloud-docs/docs/gettingstarted_quick-start-advanced.md

 ## Register a worker

-The workflow uses the worker `test-worker`.
+The workflow uses the worker with the type `test-worker`.
 Register a new one by using the following command:

 ```bash
 zbctl create worker test-worker --handler "echo {\"return\":\"Pong\"}"